awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 ### Character set requirement for SageMaker functions that return strings<a name="note-character-set-of-ml-functions-return-type"></a>

- We recommend specifying a character set of `utf8mb4` as the return type type for your SageMaker functions that return string values\.
+ We recommend specifying a character set of `utf8mb4` as the return type for your SageMaker functions that return string values\.
 If that isn't practical, use a large enough string length for the return type to hold a value represented in the `utf8mb4` character set\.
 The following example shows how to declare the `utf8mb4` character set for your function\.

 ```
 CREATE FUNCTION my_ml_func(...)
 RETURNS VARCHAR(5) CHARSET utf8mb4 ALIAS ...